dalibo/temboard/CONTRIBUTING.md

 - bash, git, make, psql.
 - Docker Compose.
 - Python 3.6 with `venv` module.
-- NodeJS and npm for building some assets.
+- NodeJS 16+ and npm for building some browser assets.

 ## Setup Development